 The changing face of the contract

-Another evolution in contact centers is the mutating contract between contact center provider and end-client.
+Another evolution in contact centers is the mutating contract between the contact center provider and the end client.
 Contracts were evolving anyway, but COVID-19 moved all that into hyperdrive.
 The biggest trends we see are:

 - Agility, and the need for speed and flexibility: Injecting targets for fast up and downscaling of operations, for flexibly reallocating staff to other client tasks or other clients.